Career and Technical Education at Morton East

 CREDIT: 1.0

-TYPE: Regular
+TYPE: Elective

 GRADE: 12

-PREREQUISITE: One year of Construction Trades II
+PREREQUISITE: One year of CONSTRUCTION TRADES II

 OFFERED: One year course